okalangkenneth/majestic-dolphin/content/pages/portfolio/project-1.md

 #### **Project Purpose and Goal.**

-Inspection Statistics is built with the goal of assisting the inspection company in its marketing efforts through statistics.
+Inspection Statistis is built with the goal of assisting the inspection company in its marketing efforts through statistics.
 The staff can register or log in to the application by authentication to perform API calls.
 In the main menu, there is the Inspections, departments, and the Invoices menu.
 On the inspections page, are all the scheduled inspections.
 An inspection can be added, edited and its details are seen.
 One can also export the inspections to an excel file for further analysis.
 From the menu, one can also browse to the departments page which displays all the departments with their scheduled inspections.
 Past inspections can also be included.
 Finally, the staff can see all the invoices for a particular period.

 #### **WebStack and Explanation.**